strikeout/mylar/README.md

 - libpbc
 - libcrypto++9

-## Demo

-cd EncChat_example
-/path/to/mylar/meteor

 Open a browser and visit localhost:3000 or from a different machine than the server, visit http://<machine-ip>:3000.
 Have fun with the application!

 The app is secured against passive adversaries (adversaries who read all data at the server, but do not actively change information).

-## Examine

-Check that messages are encrypted in the mongo database.
-EncChat$ /path/to/mylar/meteor mongo
-> db.messages.findOne()

-You should see a field "message_enc" that contains the encryption of the message.
-There should be no field "message", which before contained the unencrypted data.
-You can also see "roomprinc", which is the principal for the room that the message is encrypted for.

-## Cleanup

-If you want to reset the application, do:
-EncChat$ /path/to/mylar meteor reset

-## Enable search

 To enable search, you need two things: